ironhack-labs/lab-react-ironnutrition/README.md

 Since the beginning of the bootcamp, you just realized that your diet is not healthy and it may have an impact on your health (and productivity) and the long term.

-To take care about the food you eat, you decided to create a nutrition app that will track everything you eat!
+To take care of the food you eat, you decided to create a nutrition app that will track everything you eat!

 ![](https://media.giphy.com/media/fH0dyqpPJRvTbiF5rJ/giphy.gif)

 ## Installation

-### Launch the starter-code
+### Create the starter-code

+You can create a new React app (`create-react-app`) and move the file `foods.json` in the `src` folder:

 ```
+$ create-react-app starter-code starter-code
 $ cd starter-code
-$ npm install
+$ mv ../foods.json src
 $ npm start
 ```